Mixed media paintings that capture the magic and wonder of nature.

-Here's a sculpture of an Iceberg in Blue.
-It's built using layers of plexiglass, acrylic paint, a maple wood casing and a light.
+Layers and layers of plexiglass, acrylic paint and a maple wood casing with a light.

-Iceberg #2 - in shades of pink, violet and blue
+Iceberg #2 - Shades of Pink and Purple

 Want to hear how I create my pieces